cedricconol/takehome/README.md

 1. All fields are renamed to reflect its entity. eg `devices.type` is renamed to `devices.device_type`.
 FKs are exempted from this renaming rule.
 2. Primary keys, are renamed to `pk_{transaction}_id`
 3. `dbt_updated_at` is added to all models in this project to reflect the timestamp when the model was last ran.
-4. **Transactions table contain highly sensitive data such as `card_number` and `cvv` and it is not recommended to store such data in the warehouse due to high security risks and stringent compliance requirements (like PCI-DSS).
+4. **Transactions table contain highly sensitive data such as `card_number` and `cvv`.
+It is not recommended to store such data in the warehouse due to high security risks and stringent compliance requirements (like PCI-DSS).
 Both are not used in any analysis, in case, needed in the future such as rewards and discounts use cases, best to encrypt data in-transit and at-rest.**
-5. There are 2 `product_name`s fields, per my EDA (see below), neither corresponds uniquely to SKU.
+5. There are 2 `product_name` fields, per my EDA (see below), neither corresponds uniquely to SKU.
 This will result in possible modeling mistakes and confusing reports. **My assumption is that inventory are inputted by the customers and not by the product or ops team, regardless it is best to clarify with whoever is responsible for product names.**
 6. Each transaction have one SKU so this means there's only one product per transaction.
 It will be a good idea to be able to know which transactions were purchased together.

 **Product Name EDA**